 Laboratories are almost always collaborative.
 You should generally plan to work on laboratories with at least one other student.
-When you're stuck on a problem, you should feel free to ask for help from almost anyone (me, a TA, another student, a MathLAN UC, a friend, etc.).
-If I ask you to write up a laboratory, you and your partner should do one writeup.
+When you're stuck on a problem, you should feel free to ask for help from almost anyone (me, the class mentor, another student, a TC, a friend, etc.), but include a note that you received such help.
+If I ask you to write up a laboratory, you and your partner or partners should do only one writeup.
 You should not copy text from another group's writeup.

 Homework assignments may be individualized or collaborative.
-For either kind, you should feel free to ask for help from almost anyone (me, a TA, another student, a MathLAN UC, a friend).
+For either kind, you should feel free to ask for help from almost anyone (me, the class mentor, another student, a TC, a friend).
 If I give an individualized homework, I expect each individual to write up his or her answers individually (no copying!).
-However, you may certainly ask a colleague to proofread or comment on your answers.
-If I give collaborative homework, each group should write its own set of answers.
-However, you can still ask colleagues to proofread or comment on your answers.
+However, you may certainly ask a colleague to proofread or comment on your answers, provided you cite that person.
+If I give collaborative homework, each group should write its own single set of answers.
+However, you can still ask colleagues in other groups to proofread or comment on your answers.

 Take-home examinations are always individualized.
 You may refer to any written materials (e.g., textbooks, Web pages, your personal notes) that you wish.
-However, you may not talk to anyone (except me) about the examination or related issues.
+However, you may not talk to anyone (except me or other faculty teaching the same course) about the examination or related issues.
 I'm very strict about this issue; I want you to avoid all discussion about the exam, not just questions about the material on the exam.
 You certainly can't ask someone how to do a problem.
 But you can't ask about other things, either.
-For example, you may not even ask a UC how to use the programming language for the exam.
+For example, you may not even ask a TC how to use the programming language for the exam.
 Similarly, you may not ask a colleague how much they've done on the exam or whether they've finished a problem (and you can't brag about finishing a problem either).
-At times, I may give you permission to talk to the course TA about an exam.
+At times, I may give you permission to talk to the course mentor about an exam.

-In-class examinations are also always individualized.
+In-class quizzes and examinations are also always individualized.
 You may not talk during class or discuss the exam with anyone in class.
 You may ask me questions.
 My in-class examinations are typically closed-book and closed computer.
 However, I typically allow students to bring one sheet (8.5 x 11 inches) of hand-written notes to the exam.